 F: 416-492-9723

-Dr. Brian Pinchuk is a surgeon at North York General Hospital where manages general surgical conditions and specializes in the surgical management of breast and gastrointestinal cancers.
+Dr. Brian Pinchuk is a surgeon at North York General Hospital where he manages general surgical conditions and specializes in the surgical management of breast cancer.
 He received his medical degree from McGill University and completed his General Surgery residency and Surgical Oncology fellowship training at the University of Toronto.

-His professional commitments are well balanced with the pleasures of raising a young family.
+His professional commitments are well balanced with the pleasures of backcountry adventures and travelling with his family.

 MD, FRCSC